ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/6-reducing-impact.md

 # Ongoing Improvement

 While the API is currently well optimised through a variety of techniques to reduce its carbon emissions, it is important to apply green software principals such as making sure  the code is energy efficient.
-To do this, we first need a way to measure the codebase and monitor that changes made don't negatively impact the carbon emissions.
+To do this, we first need a way to measure the codebase and monitor that future changes don't negatively impact the carbon emissions.

 To do this, we set up the [Green Metrics Tool](https://www.green-coding.io/projects/green-metrics-tool/) from [Green Code Berlin](https://www.green-coding.io/).